ChokoGroup/CHA-USB-Joystick-Mode/README.md

 With front-ends where we can remap the buttons, like RetroArch, MAME or Steam, this is not a big problem.
 With independent games that run outside an emulator, each game has its way to handle the buttons.
 Many are playable with the CHA, many don't.
+In the very few PlayStation 3 games tested, CHA only worked with Mortal Kombat.

 ### Notes
 - In RetroArch, the first time you use the CHA as joysticks you must setup remap D-PAD UP, DOWN, LEFT and RIGHT, as well as all the buttons, SELECT and START in particular.